198d/cv/index.rst

 :Dates: December 2021 - Present
 :Location: New York, NY

-* Responsible for development of tools to monitor, configure and support globally deployed *low-latency* trading infrastructure (compute and network) in exchange-colocated datacenters.
+* Developed tools to monitor, configure and support globally deployed *low-latency* trading infrastructure (compute and network) in exchange-colocated datacenters.
-* Led design (through a collaborative *Git*-based design doc review process) and implementation of *Ansible* runner tool in *Python* used as entrypoint for all executions of `ansible-playbook` built on top of *ansible_runner*, providing observability (*InfluxDB*, *Grafana*), release management, controller selection and inventory selection.
-Codebase also served as a library for calling Ansible *programatically* and consuming inventory data in scripts and other applicaitons.
+* Led design (through a collaborative *Git*-based design doc review process) and implementation of *Ansible* runner tool in *Python*.
+Used as the entrypoint for all executions of `ansible-playbook`, it provided observability (*InfluxDB*, *Grafana*), release management, controller selection and inventory selection.
+Codebase also served as a library for calling Ansible programatically and consuming inventory data in scripts and other applicaitons.
 * Managed integration with *Hashicorp Vault* deployment for global secrets management on trading hosts.
 Defined cross-team requirements, organzied and directed internal resources, implemented core tools and observability,